 Unsuccessful people find it too easy to be consumed by and talk about others – which will result in getting nowhere.

 They spend time focusing on the perceived failings of others, rather than the benefit that may be gained from involving them in the process.

 Truly successful people experience an excess of ups and downs in their lives and careers but one thing is always clear: they accept responsibility for their actions, both failures and successes.

-They realise that no good ever comes from blaming others, and they recognise the value in standing up and owning their mistakes and misteps.
+They realise that no good ever comes from blaming others, and they recognise the value of standing up and owning their mistakes and missteps.

 On the other hand, unsuccessful people will readily play the victim.

 They tend to manifest the failings of others to the point that they cannot see any fault of their own and therefore miss out on the opportunity to learn, grow and succeed themselves.

 One of the most significant traits of a successful person is that of being selfless.

 At the same time, they also know when to be selfish – but that’s a whole other post!